 Oregon Tuberculosis Data

-In 2012, 8.3% of isolates tested were resistant to INH (a primary first-line TB drug).
-One case of multi-drug resistant TB (MDR TB, or TB that is resistant to at least both INH and rifampin) was reported in Oregon in 2012.
+In 2016, 14% of tested isolates were resistant to isoniazid, a primary first-line TB drug.
+There was one case reported in Oregon of multi-drug resistant TB (TB that is resistant to isoniazid and rifampin) in 2016.

 Oregon Data and Reports